-Students who decide to leave their program within the first 14 school days of starting their program will be entitled to a full tuition refund, not to exceed \$100, and will be eligible for a full refund of books, tools, and supplies (including uniforms) if returned to WTC in good condition.
-Any books and supplies that are distributed and are not returned to WTC will be billed to the student.
-Any balances that remain for non- returned items will be billed to the student, and any balance owed needs to be paid within 3 months to avoid the account from being sent to collections.
+If the Student wishes to cancel this contract, and thereby cancel his or her enrollment in the Program designated above, he or she should provide written notice, addressed to Administration.
+If delivered by mail, the Student should send the notice of cancellation via registered mail to the appropriate campus address listed above.
+If the Student cancels this enrollment contract within 72 hours after the enrollment contract is signed (until midnight of the third day excluding Saturdays, Sundays, and legal holidays), a full refund will be made.
+If the Student cancels this contract, or fails to begin his or her program, within 14 school days of the program start date, a full refund will be made, less the \$100 Registration Fee.
+The Student also will be eligible for a full refund of books and supplies for any such items returned to Western Tech in good condition.
+Any books and supplies that are distributed and are not returned to Western Tech will be billed to the student.
+Any balances that remain for non-returned items will be billed to the Student, and any balance owed needs to be paid within three months to avoid the account being sent to collections.